 Street and park maintenance

 Another project that had been talked about well before the election is the problematic confluence of Décarie and De Maisonneuve.
 The borough promises a “revitalization of this really problematic intersection” to make it safer for drivers, pedestrians, and cyclists.
 Extra money allocated to all boroughs via increased transfers means money for road and park maintenance.
-And Teodoresco adds to that school zone safety, which he would like to see improved.
+And Teodoresco adds to that school zone safety, which he would like to see improved. n